keu/docs/software_versioned_docs/version-0.23/environment-variables.md

 ENV AIRFLOW_CONN_MY_PROD_DB=my-conn-type://login:password@host:5432/schema
 ```

-You're free to set this Environment Variable via an `.env` file locally, via your Dockerfile or via the Astronomer UI as explained above.
+You're free to set this Environment Variable via an `.env` file locally, via your Dockerfile or via the Software UI as explained above.
 For more information on how to generate your Connection URI, refer to [Airflow's documentation](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-connection-uri).

 ### Airflow Variables